 5. Note the following

-In this document we highlight types of information using the following boxes:
+In this document we highlight types of information as follows:

 The alert symbol highlights important information.

-Tips are principles or practices that you'll benefit from knowing or using.
+Tips are principles or practices that you will benefit from knowing or using.

 The STOP symbol cautions you against doing something.